MathNodes/meile-gui/README.md

 This just changes the permissions of the meile-gui configuration directory back to a regular user instead of its previous permission as root.

 ## Mac OS X
-Download the latest release [Mac OS X v1.2.1](https://github.com/MathNodes/meile-gui/releases/tag/v1.2.1)
+Download the latest release or package installer [Mac OS X v1.3.0](https://github.com/MathNodes/meile-gui/releases/tag/v1.2.1)

+If you are downloading the package installer, just double click on it to install Meile dVPN.
+You will see an icon in your Applications folder with no picture, labeled "meile-gui".
+This is a link to the executable.
+Double click on it to run.

-Make sure to give the binary executable permissions if it doesn't have it already:
+If installing the binary (not the .pkg), make sure to give the binary executable permissions if it doesn't have it already:

 ```shell
 chmod +x meile-gui